engin-7/materials-fa23/README.md

 This repo contains the publicly available materials used in the E7: Introduction to Computer Programming for Scientists and Engineers course at UC Berkeley during the Fall 2023 semester.

-This includes labs and lecture notebooks.
+This includes labs, discussion notebooks, and lecture notebooks.